-These are common questions for both new and experienced cyclists, so in the interests of keeping cyclists safe on the road, we thought we’d unpack EXACTLY what the highway code means for cyclists.
+These are common questions for both new and experienced cyclists.
+So in the interests of keeping cyclists safe on the road, we thought we’d unpack EXACTLY what the highway code means for cyclists.
 Including whether you actually need bicycle insurance.

 If you’ve ever learnt to drive, you may have already meticulously studied this book to pass your theory test!
 The Highway Code is full of information, advice, guides and mandatory rules for road users in the UK.
 Its aim is to promote road safety.
 The Highway Code applies to all road users including pedestrians, horse riders and cyclists, as well as motorcyclists and drivers.